Puzrish-Dagan

-Puzrish-Dagan (modern Drehem) is an important archaeological site in Al-Qādisiyyah Governorate (Iraq).
-It is best-known for the thousands of clay tablets that are known to have come from the site through looting during the early twentieth century.
+Puzrish-Dagan (modern Drehem) (Tall ad-Duraihim) is an important archaeological site in Al-Qādisiyyah Governorate (Iraq).
+It is best known for the thousands of clay tablets that are known to have come from the site through looting during the early twentieth century.

 History of research

 Puzrish-Dagan came first to the attention of scholars when clay tablets coming from the site started to appear on the antiquities market in 1909-1910.
 Based on information from the antiquities traders who sold the tablets, Puzrish-Dagan could be identied with modern Drehem in Iraq.
 Since then, some 12,000 tablets thought to have come from the site have been published.
-The objects are scattered across numerous collections, for example those of the Royal Ontario Museum, the Oriental Institute, Harvard Museum, and the Iraq Museum.
+The objects are scattered across numerous collections, for example those of the Royal Ontario Museum, the Institute for the Study of Ancient Cultures, Harvard Museum, and the Iraq Museum.
+Stephen Herbert Langdon briefly excavated there in 1924.

 The site was surveyed by Robert McCormick Adams as part of his important archaeological work in the region.
 Iraqi archaeologists excavated the site in 2007 under the direction of Ali Ubeid Shalkam.
 The Iraqi-Italian QADIS-project surveyed the site in 2016.
-From 2016 to 2019 the University of Bologna and the Iraqi State Board of Antiquities and Heritage conducted a program of coordinated remote sensing and surface surveys in the Qadisiyah province including at Drehem.
+From 2016 to 2019 the University of Bologna and the Iraqi State Board of Antiquities and Heritage conducted a program of coordinated remote sensing and surface surveys in the Qadisiyah province, including at Drehem.
 It determined that the site had an extent of 60 hectares.
 It determined that the city was surrounded by canals, was laid out as an urban grid, had a number of administrative building, and had a harbor.

-The Oriental Institute has received permission to start new excavations at the site as part of their renewed work at the nearby site of Nippur and carried out a preliminary survey in 2019.
+The Institute for the Study of Ancient Cultures has received permission to start new excavations at the site as part of their renewed work at the nearby site of Nippur and carried out a preliminary survey in 2019.